amvelazquez/PythonCamp2024/README.md

 ## Course Materials:
 Course materials created by Matt Dickeson.
 Changes over the years made by each instructor, including myself.
 Prior versions of this course can all be found on GitHub.

+**Note** to regenerate HTML slides, navigate to the appropriate directory and run `jupyter nbconvert dayXX_lecture.ipynb --to slides --post serve`, replacing 'XX' with the number in the lecture filename.
+* Edit the metadata of each cell to change its slide type.